ivonunes/plumekit/docs/customise/resources.md

 @style(file: "components/card.css", scoped: true)
 ```

 Use inline styles when the CSS only makes sense next to the template.
-Use CSS files when the stylesheet is shared, large, or edited independently.
+Use CSS files when the stylesheet is shared, large or edited independently.

 ## Scripts